Reported in New York Official Reports at Unitrin Advantage Ins. Co. v Dowd (2020 NY Slip Op 50594(U))

 against

-ORDERED that the judgment is reversed, with $30 costs, the order entered April 17, 2018 is vacated, plaintiff’s motion for summary judgment is denied and defendant’s cross motion for summary judgment dismissing the complaint is granted.
+ORDERED that the order, insofar as reviewed, is reversed, with $30 costs, plaintiff’s cross motion for summary judgment is denied, and summary judgment dismissing the complaint is awarded to defendant pursuant to CPLR 3212 (b), in accordance with the decision herein.

 ENTER: